CarlosUrteaga/carlosurteaga.github.io/_pages/cv.md

 {% include base_path %}

-Carlos is a Ph.D. student  an currently is a Data Scientist and ML Engineer who has been involved in different sectors such as Financial, Education, Retail, and Telecommunication for more than nine years.
-He has played a crucial role as MLOps engineer, where he deployed pipelines for integration, training and prediction using different architecture approaches to follow up model performance.
-Carlos has a strong foundation in computer science and machine learning.
-In addition, he played as a research assistant for a leading University at Mexico in the development of AI algorithms for pattern recognition and robotics using computer vision.
+Carlos is a Ph.D. student and currently works as a Data Scientist and ML Engineer, boasting over nine years of experience across various sectors, including finance, education, retail, and telecommunications.
+In his role as an MLOps engineer, he has been instrumental in deploying pipelines for integration, training, and prediction, utilizing diverse architectural approaches to monitor and enhance model performance.
+With a strong foundation in computer science and machine learning, Carlos has also served as a research assistant at a leading university in Mexico, where he contributed to the development of AI algorithms for pattern recognition and robotics using computer vision.

-Currently he works on Generative AI to standardize different LLMs model to have  only one  access  and  include RAGs.
+Currently he works on Generative AI to standardize different LLMs model to have only one access and  include a enviroment for agents and RAGs.

 Education
 ======
-* Ph.D. student in Computer Science, UNADE, (expected 2026)
+* Ph.D. student in Computer Science, UNADE, (expected 2026).
-* Diplom in Applied Machine Learning, 2019
+  * Topics of interest MLOps, LLMs, and Responsible AI.
-* M.S. in Computer Science, ITAM, 2017
+* M.S. in Computer Science, ITAM, 2017.
+  * Tesis: Detection of churn for microcredits using machine learning methods
-* B.S. in Telematics Engineer, ITAM, 2015
+* B.S. in Telematics Engineer, ITAM, 2015.
+  * Developed a mobile app using computer vision and ML to identify venomous scorpions.

 Work experience
 ======
 * From March 2019 until today:
   * Data Scientist Sr III
-    Currently working as staff augmentation for a Big Four  company.
-    * Identified and evaluated emerging technologies for GenAi and MLops tools for potential implementation in Azure, focusing on reducing complexity.
-    * Generated a Proof of Concept (POC) for WhisperAI for calls and meetings, demonstrating the extraction of summaries and action points.
-    * Designed and coded a Retrieval Augmented Generation system within a private Azure instance, integrating summarization and semantic search functionalities.
-    * Implemented a monitoring system for a machine learning (ML) infrastructure using Grafana and Prometheus, enabling the identification of bottlenecks and resource consumption across multiple models.
+    * LLM Setup and Customization: Designed and implemented a flexible LLM configuration that allows users to choose their preferred model flavor—such as Google Gemini or ChatGPT.
+    * Cross-Cloud Integration for Retrieval-Augmented Generation: Enhanced Google Gemini’s capabilities by modifying existing code to introduce a service that transfers files between Azure and Google Cloud, thereby supporting retrieval-augmented generation workflows.
+    * Agent Generation Sandbox: Developed an agent generation system using tool functions in the OpenAI API.
+This sandbox environment enables the LLM to execute code, answer questions about Excel files, and even create PowerPoint presentations via the pptx Python library.
+    * LLM Production Deployment: Configured production environments and established robust testing workflows to deploy an LLM that supports up to 30,000 users.
+    * Internal Chat Application with Advanced Query Features: Built an internal chat application powered by a retrieval-augmented (RAG) LLM using Python, FastAPI, and Azure.
+This solution allows users to upload files and generate queries, with an integrated API providing summary and semantic search capabilities for a platform serving 60,000 users.
+    * MLOps Platform Evaluations: Assessed various MLOps platforms—including IBM OpenScale, Domino DataLab, and Fosfor—using the German Credit dataset to evaluate different aspects of model lifecycle management.
+    * Enhanced Unit Testing for MLOps Projects: Defined and implemented comprehensive unit tests for an MLOps project in Python, resulting in a 40% increase in test coverage.
   * Data  Scientist Sr II
-    * Propose and design MLOps task to track model efficiency to increase it.
-The proposition was taken as best practices from other projects.
+    * MLOps for Model Efficiency: Proposed and designed an MLOps solution to track and improve model efficiency by incorporating best practices from previous projects.
-    * Design a classification system with random forest for technical interview matchers with 90 % of accuracy.Tools used Python, sk-learn and flask.
+    * Classification System for Interview Matching: Designed a classification system using a random forest algorithm to match technical interviewers with candidates, achieving a 90% accuracy rate.
+Tools used include Python, scikit-learn, and Flask.
-    * Extract information from resumes using Natural Language Processing (NLP) and computer vision (CV), each skill repetition and appearance permit create an score
+    * Resume Information Extraction: Leveraged Natural Language Processing (NLP) and Computer Vision (CV) techniques to extract data from resumes.
+Developed algorithms that score skills based on their frequency and prominence, thereby enhancing candidate evaluation.
-    * Generate a data flow to extract, import and evaluate a candidate to suggest a studio.
-Use ensemble models with KNN and random forest to resilient the data inconsistencies.
+    * Data Flow Pipeline for Candidate Evaluation: Engineered a data flow pipeline to extract, import, and evaluate candidate information for optimal studio placements.
+Employed ensemble models—such as KNN and random forest—to mitigate data inconsistencies and improve overall robustness.
-    * Designed a Talent Acquisition model aimed at matching interviewers and evaluators efficiently.
-Utilized Intelligent Scheduling techniques to analyze availability through calendar integration, accounting for time zones and language restrictions, resulting in time savings.
+    * Talent Acquisition Model: Designed a comprehensive Talent Acquisition model aimed at efficiently matching interviewers with evaluators.
+Utilized intelligent scheduling techniques by analyzing calendar availability, accounting for time zones and language restrictions, which resulted in significant time savings.
-    * Proposed and designed an MLOps task to monitor and optimize the efficiency of the Talent Acquisition model, incorporating queue management for streamlined operations.
-Led an MLOps team in the implementation of industry best practices for AI model management, leveraging MLFlow and ArgoFlow for comprehensive tracking and optimization.
+    * MLOps for Talent Acquisition: Proposed and implemented an MLOps task to monitor and optimize the efficiency of the Talent Acquisition model.
+Incorporated queue management for streamlined operations and led a team in adopting industry best practices using MLFlow and ArgoFlow for comprehensive tracking and optimization.
-    * Designed a classification system employing random forest algorithms to match technical interviewers with candidates, achieving a remarkable accuracy rate of 90%.
-Employed Python, scikit-learn, and Flask for implementation.
-    * Leveraged Natural Language Processing (NLP) and computer vision (CV) techniques to extract information from resumes.
-Developed algorithms to score each skill based on its repetition and appearance, enhancing candidate evaluation.
-    * Engineered a data flow pipeline to extract, import, and evaluate candidate data for suggesting suitable studio placements.
-Employed ensemble models, including KNN and random forest, to mitigate data inconsistencies and enhance resilience in candidate evaluation processes.
   * Data  Scientist Sr I
-    * Augmentation staff as Data Architect to migrate a retail catalog from legacy to snowflake, each retail has their own data description and the project was to concentrate this information into Snowflake for all latinoamerica countries with 250,000 business.
+    * Data Architecture & Migration: Augmented the team as a Data Architect to migrate a retail catalog from legacy systems to Snowflake.
+Consolidated heterogeneous retail data from 250,000 businesses across Latin American countries.
-    * Develop a pipeline to extract, clean and substitute information according to industry product masters and select the features.
-    * Deploy and connect APIs over Flask to connect different sources and complement the information.
-    * Python and Dask workshop, show pros and cons of dask to use in the different projects.
+    * Pipeline & ETL Development: Developed robust pipelines to extract, clean, and transform data in line with industry product masters, including feature selection.
+Created an ETL process to ingest data from multiple formats (XML, JSON, CSV) into a centralized data lake.
+    * API & Environment Setup: Deployed Flask-based APIs to integrate various data sources and enhance data completeness.
+Configured a Docker container on a GCP Compute Engine VM to create a productive environment for data extraction.
-    * Implement a data pipeline to enhance the quality of data extraction using regular expression.
-The quality was improved by 80% when the data was incomplete.
-Tools used, pandas, sklearn, python and docker.
+    * Quality Improvement: Implemented a data extraction pipeline using regular expressions that improved data quality by 80% in cases of incomplete data (using Python, pandas, scikit-learn, and Docker).
-    * Create an ETL to add information from different sources into the data lake, some supported formats were XML, JSON and CSV.
-    * Identify the industry product master field to match with a regular expression.
-    * Using a VM (virtual machine) with Compute Engine on GCP, configure a docker to have a productive environment to extract the current data.
-    * Generate a demographic report from each PoS dynamically.
+    * Field Identification & Reporting: Standardized industry product master fields through regular expression matching and dynamically generated demographic reports from each Point of Sale (PoS).
+    * Python and Dask Workshop: Led a workshop on Python and Dask, highlighting the advantages and limitations of Dask for various projects.
-    * Develop an AI solution for face recognition and people counting using Deep learning using only a few pictures.
-The solution involves data augmentation, face recognition and identification, object tracking, those must bear over a web service with real-time streaming (video and text).The tools used were Python, TensorFlow, Keras and Flask.
+    * Face Recognition & People Counting: Developed an AI solution for face recognition and people counting using deep learning with minimal image data.
+The solution included data augmentation, face recognition/identification, and object tracking, and was deployed as a real-time web service (video and text) using Python, TensorFlow, Keras, and Flask.
-    * Data driven discovery to minimize cost for the IT area, we proposed a cost optimization for mobile phone plans and a Dashboard to generate reports and have enough visibility to enable agile decision-making.
-    * Implemented a xgboost model in Python + Docker and some NLP to detect domestic violence.
+    * Domestic Violence Detection: Implemented an XGBoost model with integrated NLP, containerized with Docker, to detect domestic violence.
-    * Generation of profile risk using feature engineering in order to predict the recidivism for LATAM mainly in Brazil, Uruguay and Honduras.
+    * Risk Profile Prediction: Engineered a risk profiling model using feature engineering to predict recidivism rates in Latin America, with a focus on Brazil, Uruguay, and Honduras.
+    * Cost Optimization & Decision-Making: Conducted data-driven discovery projects to reduce IT costs by optimizing mobile phone plans and developing a comprehensive dashboard that enables agile decision-making.

 * September 2018 to March 2019 : Head of Data Science
-  * Developed ML model for churn and default with Python, SQL,H2O, and Flask
+  * Churn and Default Modeling: Developed machine learning models for churn prediction and default risk using Python, SQL, H2O, and Flask.
-  * Architect and Build machine learning software products for our core from local computer to use and hybrid setup for big data (AWS).
+  * Software Product Architecture: Architected and built machine learning software products for core operations, transitioning from local computing to a hybrid setup on AWS for big data processing.
-  * Lead all aspects of ML automation including model training and development, feature selection and model tuning with DM-CRISP Implementation.
+  * ML Automation Leadership: Led end-to-end ML automation, overseeing model training, feature selection, and tuning, following the DM-CRISP framework.
-  * Evaluated the performance of projects using propensity score.
-This allows us to evaluate the impact compared without it.
-Generation of dashboard using Tableau.
+  * Performance Evaluation and Reporting: Evaluated project performance using propensity score analysis to assess impact differences and generated interactive dashboards with Tableau.
-  * Perform and speed up the business as usual in SQL query and batch script.
+  * Process Optimization: Optimized routine business operations by streamlining SQL queries and batch scripts.
-  * Propose ROI method with a genetic algorithm to identify the best option between risk for each loan
+  * Risk and ROI Optimization: Proposed an ROI evaluation method employing a genetic algorithm to identify the optimal risk strategy for each loan.

 * May 2018: Data Scientist Sr.
   * Analyzed and cleaned IVR data to recognize temporality and types of request through Python, Hadoop and SQL.
 This focus marketing activity invites users to install the Graphic IVR.